kimoppalfens/kimoppalfens.github.io/_posts/2017-12-08-CoMGMT usecase - Part 5.md

 # The results #

 We verified before that our test-machine isn't compliant, so the result should be that we don't have access to our reporting if we access it through the cloud.
 When I browse to "Myapps.Microsoft.Com", I see the list of "enterprise applications" that are made available to me, and CM Reporting is one of them.
-(A nice "touch" is that I get single-sign-on to this website because my device is Azure Ad joined)
+(A nice touch is that I get single-sign-on to this website because my device is Azure Ad joined)

 Upon selecting my CM Reporting app from the "MyApps" portal, I am notified that my device isn't able to access this resource.